khuck/taustubs/README.md

 see [https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/] for some more interesting ideas.

+*NOTE: dlopen() in static executables seems to crash when libpthread.so is loaded.
+This is still under investigation.*

 ## How to use this code:

 To just test out this code, edit (if necessary) and run the `go.sh` script.